sockjs/sockjs-client/README.md

  * Pressing ESC in Firefox closes SockJS connection ([described in socket.io thread](https://groups.google.com/group/socket_io/browse_thread/thread/a705e4cb532e8808)).
- * Jsonp-polling transport will show a "spinning wheel" (aka. "busy indicator").
+ * Jsonp-polling transport will show a "spinning wheel" (aka. "busy indicator") when sending data.
  * In most of the browsers you can't open more than one SockJS connection to one domain at the same time (with the exception of native websockets).